maha-prathamesh/clustering/README.md

 Broadly speaking, clustering can be divided into two subgroups :

 ## Hard Clustering:
 In hard clustering, each data point either belongs to a cluster completely or not.
-For example, in the above example each customer is put into one group out of the 10 groups.

 ## Soft Clustering:
 In soft clustering, instead of putting each data point into a separate cluster, a probability or likelihood of that data point to be in those clusters is assigned.
-For example, from the above scenario each costumer is assigned a probability to be in either of 10 clusters of the retail store.

 # Types of clustering algorithms